 UK Total Expenditure

 UK citizens unleashed their pent-up wanderlust in 2022, splashing out a staggering £58.5 billion on international trips.
-This impressive spending fuelled not only European city breaks but also far-flung escapes, injecting significant capital into global economies.
+This impressive spending fuelled European city breaks and far-flung escapes, injecting significant capital into global economies.

 UK Tourist Spending